 7. Marine Research at CSIR:

 As a leading S&T organization of a nation rich in marine bounty, CSIR is also investigating our oceans.
 An all India coordinated project ‘Drugs from the Sea’ funded by Department of Ocean Development, Government of India, and coordinated by the Central Drug Research Institute, Lucknow, is being conducted in collaboration with 10 participating laboratories for exploiting marine flora and fauna for development of drugs as well as herbal remedies.
-The programme covers all aspects of drug research including isolation of active molecules, their characterization and development.
+The programme covers all aspects of drug research including isolation of active molecules, their characterization, and development.
 Several promising samples have been found.

 8. BioActives Research at CSIR:

 The CSIR Programme on Bioactives is a mammoth network programme being coordinated by the R&D Planning Division (RDPD), CSIR.
 It engages 20 CSIR laboratories, 13 universities and three well-known organizations in the traditional system of medicine.
 It involves screening of Ayurvedic formulations, plants, fungi, microbes and insects against 14 disease areas including cancer, tuberculosis, filaria, malaria, ulcer, Parkinson’s and Alzheimer diseases, to identify new lead molecules.
 Work is being pursued in a well-coordinated manner with different dedicated groups carrying out well-defined tasks.
-For example, The Indian Institute of Integrative Medicine (previously known as RRL, Jammu) is the Nodal laboratory for investigation of all the Unani drugs.
-Its activities are to participate in and coordinate plant collection, authentication, and finger printing.
-It also participates in and coordinates the biological activities such as profiling of the extract to evaluate anticancer activity (in vitro cytotoxicity), and immunomodulatory and hepatoprotective (both in vivo and in vitro) activities of the samples prepared by the participating institutes.
+For example, The Indian Institute of Integrative Medicine (previously known as RRL, Jammu) is the Nodal laboratory for the investigation of all the Unani drugs.
+Its activities are to participate in and coordinate plant collection, authentication, and fingerprinting.
+It also participates in and coordinates the biological activities such as profiling of the extract to evaluate anticancer activity (in vitro cytotoxicity) and immunomodulatory and hepatoprotective (both in vivo and in vitro) activities of the samples prepared by the participating institutes.

 9. 11 out of 14 Drugs developed in Independent India comes from CSIR: